aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/DoDamage.md

 Here are the parameters:

 - `attacker`: The actor dealing the damage.
 If null, the damage didn't come from an attacker.
 If it exists, it must belong to the opposite party of the `target`
-- `target`: The actor receiving the damage.
+- ref `target`: The actor receiving the damage.
 Passed as ref to allow modifying the actor's data.
 If the `attacker` exists, it must belong to its opposite party
 - `damageammount`: The base amount of damage to deal.
 This number can be heavilly changed by the damage pipeline, it is only the base one to deal
-- `property`: The property of the attack
+- `property`: The [property](AttackProperty.md) of the attack
-- `overrides`: The overrides to apply to the damage pipeline.
+- `overrides`: The [overrides](DamageOverride.md) to apply to the damage pipeline.
 May be null or an empty array to have no overrides
 - `block`: For an enemy attack, whether or not the player sucessfully blocked it (this is intended to receive `commandsuccess` as it was determined by [GetBlock](../Battle%20flow/Update.md#getblock)).
 It doesn't matter if it's a regular block or a super block, this parameter is to signal a block of any kind as the damage pipeline will process what to do with it

 ### General purpose overloads